How to do a plugin/theme conflict test?

 How to do a conflict test

-- Deactivate all non Ultimate Member plugins and switch to default Twenty Fifteen theme (this will ensure site is as close to a clean install as possible).
+- Deactivate all non Ultimate Member plugins and switch to the latest default WordPress theme (this will ensure the site is as close to a clean install as possible).

-- Check site to see if issue still exists.
-If issue goes away after deactivating other plugins and switching theme then this means that either the theme or one of the plugins was conflicting with Ultimate Member.
+- Check the site to see if the issue still exists.
+If the issue goes away after deactivating other plugins and switching themes, then this means that either the theme or one of the plugins was conflicting with Ultimate Member.
 If the issue still exists then it is not a plugin or theme conflict.

 - If it turns out to be a plugin/theme conflict, then you need to activate the plugins/theme one by one until you find the plugin/theme that causes the issue to come back.